daveid77/trivia-game/README.md

   * Max time for each question to be answered
   * "Short Game" option to set number of questions.
   * Answer screen display time.
-* Not implemented but conceived:
+* Would have been nice to have, but not developed:
   * Randomize question order, so that they do not pull from triviaGame object in the same sequence every time new game started.
+Since there are so many questions to choose from, this would keep replays more fresh.
 (Would apply to short and full games.)
 * As always, feedback appreciated.

 ## Author